PowerShell/DSC/README.md

 ### Differences from PowerShell DSC

 This project builds upon the [foundational versions of DSC](https://github.com/powershell/psdesiredstateconfiguration) but with significant new considerations.
+Compatibility with community resources is a high priority.

 DSCv3 differs from PowerShell DSC in a few important ways: